 Horsepower is the most commonly used term to illustrate the amount of power an engine can generate.
 It measures how much sustained work an engine can do.
 One unit of horsepower is specifically measured as 33,000 foot-pounds per minute.
 This equates to 746 watts, 2,545 BTU’s, or 2,684,975 joules of energy.

-However, thinking about the Turbo, Horsepower, or Torque will not give you the full picture, because these concepts work together to create the overall driving experience.
-A truck with high horsepower but low torque will fell like it does not accelerate well form a stop, but will feel stronger at higher speeds.
-A high-torque, low horsepower engine will accelerate more smoothly form a stop, but will struggle as engine speeds up (until your transmission shift gears).
-How much a car/truck weights can also have an impact on acceleration.
-So even if the engine is very large, a heavy vehicle will factor significantly into how it feels when you drive it.
-Also high torque engines can cause issues with wheels slipping in low traction situations, like rain and snow.
+However, thinking about the Horsepower, Turbo, or Torque will not give you the full picture, because these concepts work together to create the overall driving experience.
+A truck with high horsepower, but low torque will feel like it does not accelerate well from a stop, but will feel stronger at higher speeds.
+A high-torque, low horsepower engine will accelerate more smoothly from a stop, but will struggle as the engine speeds up (until your transmission shift gears).
+How much a car/truck weighs can also have an impact on acceleration.
+So even if the engine is very large, a heavy vehicle will significantly affect how it feels when you drive it.
+Also, high torque engines can cause issues with wheels slipping in low traction situations, like rain and snow.
 Ultimately, finding the vehicle that feels comfortable while driving and can do the work you need it to should be your primary focus when selecting a vehicle.